Mister-Stalker/DiscordBotWithMultiprocessing/README.md

 # DiscordBotWithMultiprocessing
-Bot for discord on pythyon with multiprocessing
+Bot for discord on python with multiprocessing
 ...